MicrosoftDocs/microsoft-365-community/Community/should-I-store-my-files-in-Teams-or-SharePoint-An-understanding-of-behind-the-scenes.md

+---
+title: Should I store my files in Microsoft Teams or in SharePoint?
+An understanding of behind the scenes
+author: veronicageek
+ms.reviewer:  Joanne Hendrickson
+localization_priority:
+description: "Should I store my files in Microsoft Teams or in SharePoint?
+An understanding of behind the scenes" ms.collection:  SPCommunity
+---

 # Should I store my files in Microsoft Teams or in SharePoint?
 An understanding of behind the scenes

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

 To use a product efficiently, it's important to understand a minimum about it.
 What it does, what can you do with it, what are the limitations, etc.

-[Microsoft Teams](https://products.office.com/en-gb/microsoft-teams/group-chat-software) is the hub for teamwork.
+[Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software) is the hub for teamwork.
 It allows for collaboration, chat, calls, meetings, and so much more!
-[SharePoint Online](https://products.office.com/en-gb/sharepoint/collaboration) is _primarily_ a document management and intranet platform where you store, collaborate, and share information seamlessly across the organization, and is also part of Microsoft 365.
+[SharePoint Online](https://products.office.com/sharepoint/collaboration) is _primarily_ a document management and intranet platform where you store, collaborate, and share information seamlessly across the organization, and is also part of Microsoft 365.

 Note the key word here being **collaboration**.
 So it's no surprise that they would interact with each other in some way.